 - Transfer credit requests must be at the time of application into the program.
 Syllabi should be provided at time of request.
 Typically, research courses are not accepted for transfer, but will be considered by the committee for exceptions. - Transcripts must come directly from the institution; we will not accept any transcripts from students. - Requests are formally evaluated by a subcommittee of the doctoral faculty.
 Applicants will be notified of accepted transfer credits in writing. - You must have earned a grade of "B" or better in the transfer course.

 Considerations for Students with Transfer Credits

 - Financial aid implications

 - May not change graduation date

 - May create gaps in coursework

+- Cohort model may require duplicate courses

 EdD with Principalship Licensure